 The simple joy of gathering together with friends around a gently bubbling hot pot.
 It is act that warms the soul as well as the belly, as you let the deliciousness seep through into every fiber of your being.

 Seiro Mushi Chanko / Steamed Hot Pot

 A vibrantly colored layer of vegetables and seafood including salmon, shrimp, and scallops, and an eye-catching fresh-looking red layer of beautifully marbled black pork belly combine to create a dish that looks every bit as special as a New Year’s Feast.
-The seiro (bamboo steamers) in which these ingredients are laid out have been sourced from Japan; they are glue-free and made entirely by artisan hand.
+The seiro (hinoki-wood steamers) in which these ingredients are laid out have been sourced from Japan; they are glue-free and made entirely by artisan hand.
 Steaming retains the natural flavor and deliciousness of the ingredients, while imparting a gentle scent of hinoki (a type of cypress) wood to the dish.
 This is a special dish that’s ideal for entertaining or a special occasion.

 Mizutaki Chanko / Cloudy Chicken Hot Pot

 This special hot pot is made using freshly-slaughtered chicken meat that is simmered gently for around six hours until the broth is white and cloudy.
 Chanpon noodles are added at the end for a delicious finish.